gounthar/jenkinsci__google-play-android-publisher-plugin/README.md

 7. Specify a [rollout percentage][gp-docs-rollout] between 0 and 100%
    - If 100% is entered, the app will be immediately rolled out to all users on the chosen release track
    - If 0% is entered, the given file(s) will be uploaded as a draft release, leaving any existing rollout unaffected
-8. Optionally specify an [in-app update priority][gp-docs-inappupdatepriority]
-   - If nothing is entered, the default value (0, lowest priority) will be set by Google Play
-9. Optionally choose "Add language" to associate release notes with the uploaded file(s)
+8. Optionally choose "Add language" to associate release notes with the uploaded file(s)
     - You add entries for as many or as few of your supported language as you wish, but each language must already have been added to your app, under the "Store Listing" section in the Google Play Console.
-10. Optionally specify [bundles to include][gp-docs-bundlestoinclude]

 ###### APK expansion files
 You can optionally add up to two [expansion files][gp-docs-expansions] (main + patch) for each APK being uploaded.